 What makes a good leader?
 To some, it may seem like a mystery, a secret “spark” that all great leaders possess.
 In reality, most great leaders have a handful of defining qualities that make them who they are.

 Regardless of your background, education, or physical appearance, leaders can be born from anyone who makes an effort to learn or grow leadership qualities.
-Check out this video of these 10 leadership qualities.

 Who do you look up to?